ShawnClake/TicTacToeSquared/README.md

 # TicTacToeSquared

-Project for an AI class
+A fully functional game with AI